 We just received the free bets and could use them on any single or accumulator bet, but why not repeat the process to get guaranteed winning bets?

-Like the vast majority of free bets, these Coral free bets are “stake not refunded.”
+Like most free bets, these Coral free bets are “stake not refunded.”

 It means that none of your £5 bets will be refunded to you, along with any winnings.

-Instead, you will only receive the profit that you would have made on a typical wager.
+Instead, you will only receive the profit you would have made on a typical wager.